Crime in Switzerland: Immigrant criminality

 In 2010 for the first time was a statistic published which listed delinquency by nationality (based on 2009 data).

 To avoid distortions due to demographic structure, only the male population aged between 18 and 34 was considered for each group.
 From this study it became clear that crime rate is highly correlated on the country of origin of the various migrant groups.

-Thus, immigrants from Germany, France and Austria had a significantly lower crime rate than Swiss citizens (60% to 80%), while immigrants from Angola, Nigeria and Algeria had a crime rate of above 600% of that of Swiss population.
+Thus, immigrants from Germany, France and Austria had a significantly lower crime rate than Swiss citizens (60% to 80%), while immigrants from Angola, Nigeria and Algeria had a crime rate of above 600 percent of that of Swiss population.

-In between these extremes were immigrants from former Yugoslavia, with crime rates of between 210% and 300% of the Swiss value.
+In between these extremes were immigrants from former Yugoslavia, with crime rates of between 210 and 300 percent of the Swiss value.

-The full report listed 24 nationalities plus the crime rate of Swiss citizens (fixed at 100%), and the average value of all foreign citizens combined, at 160%.
+The full report listed 24 nationalities plus the crime rate of Swiss citizens (fixed at 100 percent), and the average value of all foreign citizens combined, at 160 percent.
 Commentators expressed surprise at the clear geographical structure of the list, giving, in decreasing order, Africa, the Middle East and the Balkans, Southern Europe and Western and Central Europe.

 The Federal Statistics Office published the study with the caveat that the sizes of the groups under comparison vary considerably.

-For example, the net impact of a crime rate increased by 530% among 500 Angolans will still be five times smaller than a crime rate increased by 30% among 46'000 Portuguese.
+For example, the net impact of a crime rate increased by 530 percent among 500 Angolans will still be five times smaller than a crime rate increased by thirty percent among 46,000 Portuguese.
 The country is a target for foreign criminals on account of its reputation as an affluent nation.

-On 28 November 2010, 53% of voters approved a new, tougher deportation law.
+On 28 November 2010, fifty-three percent of voters approved a new, tougher deportation law.
 This law, proposed by the Swiss People's Party, called for the automatic expulsion of non-Swiss offenders convicted of a number of crimes, including murder, breaking and entry and even welfare fraud.
 As the proposal makes deportation mandatory, it denies judges any judicial discretion over deportation.
-An alternative proposal, that included case by case reviews and integration measures, was rejected by 54% of voters.
+An alternative proposal, that included case by case reviews and integration measures, was rejected by 54 percent of voters.